brunomoreno7538/elohighbot/README.md

 # elohighbot

-did it in about 3 hours, the architeture is pretty dirty 2 lazy to clean this code.
+did it in about 3 hours, the architeture is pretty dirty... but i am 2 lazy to clean this code.